NOTE: this article has been updated to reflect the new Texas laws that have taken effect as of September 1, 2021.

-From bills banning abortions to bills limiting Texas Gov. Greg Abbott’s pandemic powers, a lot has happened during the 2021 Texas legislative session.
-Many of the bills have caused widespread debate — not just among legislators but also among the public.
+From bills banning abortions to bills limiting Texas Gov. Greg Abbott’s pandemic powers, a lot happened during the 2021 Texas legislative session.
+Many of the bills caused widespread debate — not just among legislators, but also among the public.

-So what are some of the bills making it to the headlines and our conversations?
+So what are some of the bills that made it to the headlines and our conversations, and are now becoming Texas laws?
 Here are five of the most controversial bills from the Texas 2021 legislative session.

 However, the bill makes an exception for abortions in medical emergencies but not for victims of rape or incest.
 It would give citizens — who don’t have to reside in Texas — the right to sue abortion providers or others who assist someone getting an abortion.
 And those who want to sue don’t even need a connection to the person getting an abortion or the abortion provider.